California U-Haul Truck Accident Lawyers

 How Does U-Haul’s Truck Share Program Work?

 U-Haul has been a household name in America for decades.
-Since it offered its services around 80 years ago, people have relied on its rentals for different purposes.
-To make renting even more convenient for its customers, U-Haul recently started offering a 24/7 truck share service that can be done over the U-Haul phone application.
+Established as a reliable name in the moving and rental industry for approximately 80 years, U-Haul has introduced a 24/7 truck share service accessible through its mobile application.
 In other words, customers do not have to go to a physical dealership or meet with any of the staff in person to rent a U-Haul.

 Here are the steps involved in the process: